kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 !["Setting user agent string"](./images/img12.png) *Setting the user agent string, which is an identification string (like an ID card).
 All browsers have a unique ‘user agent string’ that they identify themselves with.
 This means that most websites may look a tiny bit different in Chrome, Firefox, Safari and other browsers.
 Specifying the 'user agent string' helps in optimal visual and computational performance.*

 - For data extraction, parsing is required first.
-For data to be parsed, the element IDs and other attributes have to be examined.
+For data to be parsed, the element IDs and other attributes are examined.

 !["Data parsing"](./images/img05.png)
 *Data parsing by checking the element*